Dtome5/taxi-prediction/README.md

 * **Regression Metrics**: RMSE for each model and cluster.
 * **Maps & Plots**: Cluster visualization and hourly demand bar charts.

-## Author

-Developed for vehicle traffic pattern analysis and demand forecasting in urban environments.

 ---